Pararius/gcr-deploy/README.md

 ## Prerequisites

 This action assumes you are already logged in to your Google Cloud environment.
-For an example on how to achieve this
+For an example on how to achieve this, check the [Full workflow example](#full-workflow-example) below.

 ## Inputs